KushagraAatre/eduthon/README.md

 🔊 Run ReadAloud
 streamlit run readaloud1.py

-🛠️ Notes
+🛠️ Note
 These apps are still under active development.
 You might encounter some errors or bugs.